The chocolate raspberry smoothie is an exciting blend of chocolate and fruit, and it’s certainly a must try for any chocolate lover.

-This smoothie is incredibly easy to quickly blend up and you only need a few ingredients.
+This smoothie is incredibly easy to blend up quickly. and you only need a few ingredients.
 You will find one batch of this recipe should make enough for two people depending on how big your drinking glasses are.

 Much like most smoothie recipes you can use either fresh or frozen fruit.
 I have some more information down in the smoothie tips if you’re wondering if there are any benefits or cons to using one over the other.

 If you want to make this vegan, then you can replace the milk with almond milk and leave the yogurt out completely.
-However, leaving the yogurt out will mean the smoothie may a be a bit runnier than normal.
+However, leaving the yogurt out will mean the smoothie may a be a bit runnier than usual.